ARKye03/morghulis/README.md

 ### Style

-You can change the style of Morghulis by creating the `main.css` file at `$HOME/.config/morghulis/`. _Hot Reload_ is supported.
-As previously mentioned, Adwaita theme is needed.
+You can change the style of Morghulis by creating the file `$XDG_CONFIG_HOME/morghulis/main.css`. _Hot Reload_ is supported.
+As previously mentioned, Adwaita theme is encouraged.

 ## Development